junaidpaul/csinterviews/src/inner classes.md

 <p>Non-static inner classes are treated just like a normal member variable in a class and have full access to other member variables and methods within the enclosing class. </p>

 <p>A static inner class does not have direct access to other members or methods of the enclosing class.
-Nested classes can also be declared as public, private, protected, ad package private.</p>
+Nested classes can also be declared as public, private, protected, and package private.</p>

 <h2>Example</h2>
 <p></p>